-Tower-mounted cameras are typically installed as high on the tower as possible.
+Tower-mounted cameras are typically installed as high on the tower as possible within the 300foot cable length requirement.
 Existing equipment mounted on the tower will dictate the allowable mounting height.
 If installed on a tower, the camera must be mounted on the roadway side of the tower leg, away from dishes and antennas that will impede view.
 A corner mount may also be required based on roadway alignment.

-7.0 DYNAMIC MESSAGE SIGNS (DMS)
+SECTION 7.0 DYNAMIC MESSAGE SIGNS (DMS)